dvyuh/DevJam_Ideation_Doc/README.md

 ## 💡 Our Solution

-Guru AI makes studying feel like chatting with your favorite historical figure or fictional character.
+Cognito makes studying feel like chatting with your favorite historical figure or fictional character.
 Instead of plain explanations, the AI takes on a persona—Einstein explaining entropy with train analogies, or Iron Man teaching coding with wit and humor.

 ## ✨ Key Features